Abhimanyu Cricket Academy

 Abhimanyu Cricket Academy is a multi-purpose stadium in Dehradun, Uttarakhand.
 The ground is mainly used for organizing matches of football, cricket and other sports.

-The academy is named after Uttarakhand cricketer Abhimanyu Easwaran's father RP Easwaran inspired by the character Abhimanyu in the Hindu epic Mahabharata.
+The academy is named after Bengal cricket team's former captain and current India A captain Abhimanyu Easwaran's father RP Easwaran inspired by the character Abhimanyu in the Hindu epic Mahabharata.
 He incidentally used the same name for his son.
 RP Easwaran bought a piece of land in Dehradun in 2005 and started to build the stadium.

 The stadium was established in 2007 when they hosted a match of Women's Domestic match between Uttar Pradesh Women and Railways Women.
 The ground has floodlights so that the stadium can host day-night matches.
 It is made considering all norms of BCCI so that Ranji Trophy matches can be played.

 The venue was also host of 2015/16 Red Bull Campus Cricket World Finals where teams from India, South Africa, Australia, England, Sri Lanka, Pakistan, Bangladesh and United Arab Emirates were involved in a Twenty20 competition.